KotukW/KotukW/README.md

 - 👋 Hi, I’m Kostya
 - Currently I'm trying myself in Machine Learning
-- Also in the bright future planning to build my own game w/ friends as a hoddy
+- Also in the bright future planning to build my own game w/ friends as a hobby

 - 📫 How to reach me:
 - TG: https://t.me/K0TuKk (preferable)